kyriemao/rag_studio/README.md

-ii# RAG Studio: Self-aligned Retrieval-Augmented Generation
+# RAG Studio: Self-aligned Retrieval-Augmented Generation

 ## An Optimization Loop
 Given corpus D, initial retriever R, and generator G, the self-aligned optimization loop has the following steps: